remcokranenburg/engyn/README.md

     cargo build
     ```

-3. Optional: if you want VR support, you'll need to obtain [openvr_api.dll][dll] from Valve's
+3. Optional: if you want VR support, you'll need to [click here][dll] to download openvr_api.dll
-   repository and put it next to the `engyn.exe` binary in the `target/debug/` directory.
+   from Valve's repository and put it next to the `engyn.exe` binary in the `target/debug/`
+   directory.

 4. Now you can run the program, like so: